frangrolemund/samples/README.md

 to necessarily be valuable to anyone.
 In some cases, the code no longer builds with latest tools.

+Everything here is of my own invention and independent work.
+References to 'RealProven, LLC' are to my own company.

 The code and ideas are under copyright by me and _only_ provided for informational purposes.
 No license is provided or implied by their publication.